Breaking Down Washington Redskins' Best, Worst Contracts

 Best: Vernon Davis, TE

-A cursory glance at Vernon Davis' contract says he counts foe $3,333,333 against the cap for 2017, with the number set to rise by $2 million more in 2018, per Spotrac.com.
+A cursory glance at Vernon Davis' contract says he counts for $3,333,333 against the cap for 2017, with the number set to rise by $2 million more in 2018.

 While it's big money to hand a 33-year-old, there are reasons to see this as one of the better contracts the Redskins remain committed to.
 For one thing, Davis is still a starting-quality tight end despite his age.